MBA Admissions Insights on Round 3

 The flipside though is that R3 is perfectly acceptable for other program types.
-This includes part-time (PMBA) and executive programs (EMBA) and EU programs, as well as some full-time, 2-year US MBA programs.
+This includes part-time (PMBA), executive programs (EMBA), EU programs, and some full-time, 2-year US MBA programs.

 Lisa on the SBC team clarified why:

 EMBA and PMBA tend to have a more consistent application volume throughout the cycle and admit people up to the last minute.
-There are also full-time programs that have similar application patterns; they are just not the top-tier ranked, big-name programs.
+There are also full-time programs with similar application patterns; they are just not the top-tier ranked, big-name programs.

 Some full-time programs in medium to large urban areas have a decent size R3 (and R4 if they have one).
 That’s because they might have industries or other aspects to their area that sees a spring/summer heavy transient population.

 For example, urban areas with major hospital systems utilizing residents release matches in Feb/March to start in July, so a trailing significant other might not know where s/he will be until spring.
-Or, if there is a large industry hub doing well, then more people might be moving to the area—and that usually coincides with promotions in the new year and/or school year.
+Or, if a large industry hub is doing well, more people might be moving to the area—and that usually coincides with promotions in the new year and/or school year.

 For programs in these areas, they often know there will be a small, quality application bump in the last round.
-So, Lisa says, depending on your profile and the schools you target, the last round(s) can still be viable/make sense.
+So, Lisa says the last round(s) can still be viable/make sense depending on your profile and the schools you target.

 Use the Optional Essay